Originally published 3/17/21, updated 1/8/24

 “Transforming an employer’s health benefit plan into one that puts economic purchasing power – and decision-making – in the hands of participants.”

-What does that look like in practice?
 It’s different for every company, but tactics can include:

 - Preventative care discounts (free annual physicals, discounted telemedicine, etc.)